Lauren O'Donnell, Ph.D. - Principal Investigator

 Natalie London - Undergraduate Researcher

-Natalie is a junior biology major with a molecular biology concentration and is getting minors in biochemistry and psychology.
+Natalie is a senior biology major with a molecular biology concentration and is getting minors in biochemistry and psychology.
 She is interested in going to medical school for either an MD or MD/PhD.
-She began working in the O’Donnell lab during the 2022 fall semester and will be doing the Undergraduate Research Program in the summer of 2023.
+She began working in the O’Donnell lab during the 2022 fall semester and participated in the Undergraduate Research Program in the summer of 2023.
 Her current research focuses on cell death in pediatric brain samples after measles infection.
 In her spare time Natalie enjoys reading, playing piano, or spending time with friends.

 Chloe Potosnak - Pharmacy Student Researcher

-Chloe is a Pharmacy student with interests in clinical pharmacology and drug development.
+Chloe is a 4th-year Pharmacy student with interests in clinical pharmacology and drug development.
 She is currently enrolled in a dual degree program pursuing her PharmD as well as her Bachelor’s of Science in Pharmaceutical Sciences.
 She began working in the O’Donnell lab during the Fall semester of 2022.
-Her current research focuses on how the antiviral immune response may affect long-term myelination.
+Her research focused on how the antiviral immune response may affect long-term myelination.
+In her final year of pharmacy school, she is looking toward fellowships in clinical drug development!

 Manisha Chandwani - Graduate Student